edev/sira/README.md

 # Sira: Simple Remote Administration

-Sira ("SIGH-rah", but pronounce it however you please) is a tool for managing small collections of computers (including virtual machines) running Unix-like operating systems.
+Sira ("SIGH-rah", but pronounce it however you please) is a tool for managing small collections of Linux computers (including virtual machines).

-## Project status

-This project is in **initial development.** It is not yet functional and is not ready for use on any level whatsoever.

 ## Why not use Ansible, Chef, Puppet, Salt, etc.?